Kylie Jenner And Travis Scott Accused Of Faking Split As A Publicity Stunt

 — TJones (@lakersjonesjr) October 2, 2019

-As The Inquisitr previously reported, the couple – who welcomed their daughter Stormi Webster into the world in February last year – seemed pretty happy together shortly before the breakup news surfaced.
+As The Inquisitr previously reported, the couple – who welcomed their daughter into the world in February last year – seemed pretty happy together shortly before the breakup news surfaced.

-Jenner even sweetly referred to the rapper as being her “best friend” mere weeks before their apparent split during a joint interview with Playboy where they also posed together in some seriously provocative and NSFW poses.
+Kylie even sweetly referred to the rapper as her “best friend” mere weeks before their apparent split during a joint interview with Playboy, where they also posed together in some seriously provocative and NSFW shots.

-Though Kylie and Travis are yet to speak out regarding the accusations their apparent split may a publicity stunt, People alleged that the couple had been experiencing “trust issues” recently but added that there’s still the chance of a reconciliation.
+Though Kylie and Travis have yet to speak out regarding the accusations, People alleged that the couple had been experiencing “trust issues” recently, but added that there’s still the chance of a reconciliation.

-“They are taking some time but not done,” a source claimed to the outlet of Jenner and Scott, adding, “They still have some trust issues but their problems have stemmed more from the stress of their lifestyles.”
+“They are taking some time but not done,” a source claimed to the outlet, adding, “They still have some trust issues but their problems have stemmed more from the stress of their lifestyles.”

-The twosome – who first began dating in 2017 shortly after Kylie split from longtime boyfriend and fellow rapper Tyga – were last spotted together looking happy and showing off some PDA on August 28 as they walked the red carpet for the premiere of Scott’s documentary on Netflix, titled Travis Scott: Look Mom I Can Fly.
+The twosome were last spotted together looking happy and showing off some PDA on August 28 as they walked the red carpet for the premiere of Travis’s documentary on Netflix, titled Travis Scott: Look Mom I Can Fly.
+Kylie has not posted about Travis on her social media since September 10.